eXascaleInfolab/GenConvNMI/README.md

 # GenConvNMI
-Generalized Conventional Mutual Information (GenConvMI) - NMI for Overlapping clusters compatible with standard NMI, pure C++ version producing a single executable.
+Generalized Conventional Mutual Information (GenConvMI) - NMI for Overlapping clusters compatible with standard [NMI](http://www.cs.plu.edu/courses/csce436/art%202.pdf) value, pure C++ version producing a single executable.

 The paper: [Comparing network covers using mutual information](https://arxiv.org/abs/1202.0425) by Alcides Viamontes Esquivel, Martin Rosval, 2012.
 (c) Alcides Viamontes Esquivel

-This is a refined version of the original [gecmi](https://bitbucket.org/dsign/gecmi) with additional features, ~1.5 times better performance, fully automated build and without the reduced dependencies (the Pyhton wrapper is removed).
+This is a refined version of the original [gecmi](https://bitbucket.org/dsign/gecmi) with additional features and improved performance, fully automated build and without the reduced dependencies (the Pyhton wrapper is removed).
+This version evaluates both NMI and FNMI (considering overlaps).
+FNMI is the Fair NMI, see the paper [Is Normalized Mutual Information a Fair Measure for Comparing Community Detection Methods](http://ieeexplore.ieee.org/document/7403755/) by Alessia Amelio and Clara Pizzuti, ASONAM'15.
-Modified and extended by Artem Lutov <artem@exascale.info>
+Implemented by Artem Lutov <artem@exascale.info>

 ## Content
 - [Deployment](#deployment)